atbashEE/atbash-json-smart/README.md

 With the standardization of this functionality in JSON-B, it advised to use a JSON-B implementation when using Java 8.

+## Requirements

+Runs on JDK 7, JDK 8 and JDK 11 ClassPath.

+On JDK 11 there are issues with some _Locale_ for Date parsing.

 ## Configuration

 Add artifact to pom.xml file.